 2017 Competition Information

-The Research Platforms and Portals (RPP) competition is targeted specifically at applications that create new or support existing research platforms or portals.
-Allocations in this competition may be awarded over multiple years, up to a maximum of three years.
+The Research Platforms and Portals (RPP) competition was targeted specifically at applications that create new or support existing research platforms or portals.
+Allocations in this competition were awarded over multiple years, up to a maximum of three years.

 Compute Canada announces formal Calls for Submissions in the fall each year with final submissions usually due in November of that year.
 Compute Canada will only consider requests outside of this time frame under very special circumstances.
 Two such examples include: